 Spray the plastic Easter eggs with non-stick cooking spray and fit a pastry bag with a large tip and set aside.
 I like to put my pastry bag into a large cup or container so it’s easy to fill with the marshmallow mixture.

 The first step is to bloom and heat up the gelatin.
 You sprinkle it over the water and let it bloom for a minute.
 After it has bloomed and starts to gel up, turn on the heat and cook over medium low to dissolve the gelatin.
 Do not let the gelatin mixture boil.
 Once it’s dissolved, turn the heat down to low and let sit over the warm burner while you work through the next steps.

 Heating Sugar Mixture

 This is the most complicated part of the recipe, and it’s not actually that complicated at all!
+Similar to candied strawberries, champagne marshmallows, or a croquembouche you’ll be making a hot sugar syrup.
 You do need a candy thermometer to determine when the sugar syrup gets to the correct temperature.